mbridak/WinterFieldDayLogger/README.md

 The server can be run on a stand alone device like a Raspberry Pi, Or on the same computer as one of the clients.

-### Requirements for bandmap

-The [bandmap](./bandmap.md "Band Map Docs") needs a few more python libraries.

-pip or pip3 install rich bs4 lxml

 ## Building your own binary.